microsoft/PowerToys/README.md

 ### Image Resizer

-- Fixed call to AssocGetPerceivedType.
+- Improved code quality around a silent crash that was being reported to Microsoft servers.

 ### PowerToys Run